kevinpt/ripyl/doc/index.rst

 .. image:: image/uart_hello_small.png

 The library provides decoded information in an easily traversed tree detailing the time and data for each sub-element of a protocol transmission.
+In the example above you can see the individual frames along with the highlighted data and parity bits within each frame.
+The status of parity is verified as are checksums and CRCs used in other protocols.

 Features include:
     * Multi-protocol support: